-Arabic belongs to the Semitic family of languages.
-Spoken languages in this family include Modern Hebrew, Amharic, Tigre, Tigrinya, Syriac, a few Aramaic dialects and Maltese.
+Arabic belongs to the Semitic family of languages that include Modern Hebrew, Amharic, Tigre, Tigrinya, Syriac, a few Aramaic dialects and Maltese.
 In the Arab world, 250 million speak Arabic as their native language.
 Worldwide, 1.2 billion Muslims use Arabic in their prayers and religious recitations.
 Arabic is also the liturgical language of many Eastern Christian churches.

 For practical purposes, we might divide Arabic into three varieties: